eirikt/tippekonkurranse/README.md

 * Multi-season handling with proper archiving
 * Show 'Gjeldende resultater' contextual to what round is actively chosen, as done with 'Trend'
 * Configurable strategy-based rules for calculating scores.
 The rules may differ from year to year ...
-* No more HTTP refresh, now real single page application (SPA)
+* No more HTTP refresh, now real SPA
 * A simple countdown timer for data refresh (forcing a GET)
 * Button for manual data refresh
 * User admin